-All E-mail broadcasts are processed by the Offices of Communications and Marketing or by the Office of Information Technology.
+All broadcasts are sent through the office of the Vice President for Communications or by the Office of Information Technology (OIT);

-e offices that report directly to the president should address their requests to email@example.com for approval.
-All other offices should address their requests to IT at firstname.lastname@example.org .
+e offices that report directly to the president should address their requests to: firstname.lastname@example.org .

 Broadcast requests should be made at least three workdays in advance of requested mailing date; exceptions are made for emergencies and unavoidable last-minute changes.
 Last minute requests must be approved by the vice president for communications.
 We are limited with nightly time slots for mailings and must carefully schedule them with consideration to priority (i.e. type of announcement), request date, and event/deadline date.